wanchain/wanchain-cross-sdk/README.md

 bridge.init(iwanAuth);
 ```

-Step 3: Connect to wallets.
+Step 3: Connect a wallet.

 wanchain-cross-sdk supports polkadot{.js}, MetaMask, WanMask and other web3-compatible wallets, you should select them to connect according to the chain you plan to send transactions.
 ```javascript